UWCNuclear/xia4MANDELA/README.md

     make

-# How to create histograms and matrices with xia4ids at MANDELA
+# How to create histograms with xia4ids at MANDELA

 **Step 1.** Edit the calibration and configuration files to your setup configuration (files attached above).